 Room for discussion was made, but those who condemned the talk never showed up.
 The vast majority of those who spoke out were outraged, including those who'd never heard of morphic resonance.
-Ironically, before the banning the video had a modest 35,000 views; since then its clones have been watched over 6 million times (as of October 2021).
+Ironically, at the time of removal the video had a modest 35,000 views on YouTube; since then, its clones have been watched over 6 million times (as of October 2021).
 The video has been translated into 24 languages by generous members of the YouTube community.

 The TED Debate

 A Good Summary of the Controversy

 In total, the comments for Sheldrake and Hancock have exceeded those for any other TED Talk, or any other topic on the TED website for that matter.
 Sheldrake shared his experience, and his conversation with Chris Anderson, in this interview on Skeptiko.

 Rupert Discusses the Controversy

 A Book on the TED and Wikipedia Controversies